Installed plugin does not show up in Gig Performer

 .

-In cases 2 through 4, the failed plugin with be displayed in red at the bottom of the Plugin Manager window.
+Depending on how particular AU, VST3 or VST plugins needed to be activated, it may be the case that the Gig Performer’s plugin scanner was unable to validate them.
+Failed plugins with be displayed in red at the bottom of the Plugin Manager window.
 See this example:

 Installed plugin does not show up in Gig Performer, available plugins in Gig Performer